Concept & Purpose

 Click here to see the website (password: lange)

-Through working on the visualisation, I found that although there are more hate speeches on social media platform, the number of rational comments is also larger, and there’s no advertisement.
+Through working on the visualisation, I found that although there are more hate speeches on the social media platform, the number of rational comments is also larger, and there’s no advertisement.
 This may due to anonymous commenting is not allowed on Facebook.

 On 6 March, when I check again on Gordon Buay’s Facebook page, his friends list is disabled.
 The data I collected may become more useful now if anyone would like to analyse his social network connection.